Colleague® Managed Services & Hosting In-Kind Grant

 Please note: Campus Consortium In-kind grants are offered only with our specific EdTech vendor/partners.
 There is no cash award instead we provide underwriting funds that are distributed to the chosen partner on your institution’s behalf.
 Additionally most Campus Consortium In-kind grants do not eliminate the entire cost of the solution but they significantly reduce the cost of software and services.
 Most Campus Consortium In-kind grants require financial contribution from the awarded institution as a shared cost model to pay for the total cost of ownership of the selected solution.

-The Colleague® Managed Services & Hosting In-Kind Grant is designed to provide awarded institutions with the requisite licenses and services to a comprehensive Colleague® Managed Services & Hosting Solution.
-Following Campus Consortium’s due diligence process, Grant recipients may receive up to $500,000 in software licenses, support and migration services for a term of up to five (5) years.
+The Colleague® Managed Services & Hosting In-Kind Grant is designed to provide awarded institutions with the requisite licenses and services.
+Following the Campus Consortium’s due diligence process, institutions may receive up to $500,000 in software licenses, support and migration services for a term of up to five (5) years.

 Please note: Only a limited number of institutions will be awarded.